 (C) Tax Fees: Consists of tax compliance/preparation and other tax services.
 Tax compliance/preparation includes fees billed for professional services related to federal, state and international tax compliance, assistance with tax audits and appeals, assistance with custom and duties audits, expatriate tax services and assistance related to the impact of mergers, acquisitions and divestitures on tax return preparation.
 Other tax services include miscellaneous tax consulting and planning.

-(D) All Other Fees: Consists of the performance of studies related to information technology and human resources and financial diligence for potential acquisitions.
+(D) All Other Fees: Consists of the performance of studies related to information technology and human resources, licenses to online accounting information and general education accounting guidance.